markusmobius/Crowdsourcr/doc_sphinx/usage/admin.rst

 Administration
 ==============

-Once Crowdsourcer is installed and running, there are two important URLs.
+Once Crowdsourcr is installed and running, there are two important URLs.
 The first is
 ::

   http://YOUR.DOMAIN

-which has this online documentation for Crowdsourcer, and the other is
+which has this online documentation for Crowdsourcr, and the other is
 ::

   http://YOUR.DOMAIN/admin/

 which is the main administrative panel.
 You will be redirected to Google for authentication.
-Crowdsourcer asks for your identity so that it can record who begins and ends HITs for accountability.
+Crowdsourcr asks for your identity so that it can record who begins and ends HITs for accountability.

-You may find that Crowdsourcer does not let you see the Admin panel.
+You may find that Crowdsourcr does not let you see the Admin panel.
 If this happens, check ``config/app_config.py`` to see that your Google account is indeed in the superadmins list.
 Worse, you may find that Google is not wanting to authenticate.
 If this happens, make